 When fishing the Chicago harbor system, you can target what I like to call “resident” fish or “roamers.”
-Resident fish spend most of their lives living in the harbor system, with grass, depth, current, and food.
-There is no reason a largemouth bass, bluegill, carp, rock bass, or northern pike might not spend most of their time living in the harbor systems.
+Resident fish spend most of their lives living in the harbor system.
+With enough grass, depth, current, and food species like largemouth bass, bluegill, carp, rock bass, or northern pike might spend most of their life living within the harbor systems.

 In addition to the “resident” fish, the Chicago harbor system is also home to “roamers.”
-I consider roamer fish any fish who spend most of their lives swimming outside the harbors in Lake Michigan’s deep depths.
-Throughout the year, fish will push into the Chicago harbors in the effort to feed or spawn.
-In the Spring Coho and Steelhead will often push into the shallows along the shores of Lake Michigan.
-The Salmon living in the Great Lakes are not native, but they carry the same instincts that their wild cousins spawn by swimming from the ocean into river systems to fulfill their duty.
+I consider roamer fish any fish who spend most of their lives swimming outside the harbors in the depths of Lake Michigan.
+Throughout the year, certain fish push into the Chicago harbors in the effort to feed or spawn.
+In the spring, coho and steelhead move to the shallows along the shores of Lake Michigan which includes the Chicago harors.

-Just around Thanksgiving each year, Yellow Perch will flock in the Chicago harbors, piers, and shipping canals.
-Some perch will even find their way up the Chicago River.
+Just around Thanksgiving each year, Yellow Perch will flock in the Chicago harbors, piers, and shipping canals with some perch even finding their way up the Chicago River.
 When the perch are biting in Chicago, it can be some of the best panfishing you will ever experience.
-Just keep up with area fishing reports around Thanksgiving to keep a pulse on the perch fishing.
+Keep up with area fishing reports around Thanksgiving and keep a pulse on the perch fishing. scene.
 Because once the perch are in, there are usually enough fish that anglers will fill you in on the details.

 2) Douglas Park